 One of the main drivers for afforestation is increased demand for timber products.
 Therefore, increasing use of responsibly sourced timber in construction can help to maintain and increase the forest resource.

 Timber certification schemes, requiring responsible forest management, play an essential part in this approach.
-Certification schemes, such as the ‘Forest Stewardship Council’ (FSC) and the ‘Programme for the Endorsement of Forest Certification’ (PEFC) have been in existence since the 1990s and were the early drivers for the responsible sourcing standards.
+Certification schemes, such as the ‘Forest Stewardship Council’ (FSC) and the ‘Programme for the Endorsement of Forest Certification’ (PEFC) have been in existence since the 1990s.
+They were the early drivers for the responsible sourcing standards.

 The embodied carbon of a material is the net carbon dioxide (CO2) emissions produced during the processes involved in its production and disposal.
 Carbon dioxide in this context includes all the greenhouse gases rolled up into a single quantity referred to as carbon dioxide equivalent (CO2e).